CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 ~~~~

 This will *not* remove the value labels from any variables, but they will no longer be active (i.e. if you run `describe` it will still show that the
-value labels are attached, but running `tab` will not use them).
+value labels are attached, but running `tabulate` will not use them).
 So in order to completely remove a value label, you'll need to both remove it from
 the variable as well as the data.

 **Do not forget** that modifying value labels counts as modifying the data.
 Make sure you `save, replace` after making these modifications (if you